tl;dr

 it's called

-, and as much as I admire what Airmail's developers have achieved, it's unlikely that they'd come up with a more sophisticated hard-wrapping algorithm thanpar
+par, and as much as I admire what Airmail's developers have achieved, it's unlikely that they'd come up with a more sophisticated hard-wrapping algorithm thanpar's simply as a side project for Airmail (see the EXAMPLES section inman par)

 With that in mind, you can have hard-wrapping in Markdown or plain-text Airmail

 compose at your fingertips in no time flat.
-If you don't have homebrew
+If you don't have homebrew, start

 by installing that (or any other ports manager that will allow you to install